Astrian/Laterano/readme.md

 # Laterano

-> Lateranians love sweets, and it is said that a qualified Lateran knows how to make at least twenty kinds of desserts.
+> Lateranians love sweets, and it is said that a qualified Lateranian knows how to make at least twenty kinds of desserts.
 >
 > Lateranians have even created the unique dessert “Cactus Tart,” which is loved by the Pope.
 >